tubbo/active_record-embedded/README.md

 issue, please [report it][]!
 Please make sure you're familiar with the [code of conduct][] when contributing.

+### Development Dependencies

+To develop on this application, please install the following hard
+dependencies:

+- PostgreSQL 9.4 or above
+- MySQL 5.7 or above
+- Microsoft SQL Server and FreeTDS
+- SQLite 3.9 or above

 ### Running Tests

 To run tests, make sure you have a database set up (you only have to do